- Nov 4

 - You use alcohol to relieve stress or escape negative feelings

 - You can’t imagine your life without alcohol

 - You get defensive or deny a problem when questioned about your drinking

 If you find yourself relating to even a few of these statements, stop drinking, socially or otherwise, and seek the help of an addiction treatment specialist.

 Social drinking may be an endemic part of our society — and alcohol is an effective social lubricant in some situations — but drinking irresponsibly or excessively can lead to addiction and alcoholism.
 This isn’t something that will happen overnight.
 It’s a cumulative problem, and something you may find yourself facing at some point in your life.

 Can an Alcoholic Become a Social Drinker?

 Sobriety after experiencing an alcohol use disorder is a delicate gift.
+If you are a recovering addict you may be wondering, “can an alcoholic have an occasional drink?”
 Even though social drinking is considered a low-risk activity, any moderate drinking is extremely dangerous for alcoholics.
 You may not stop at one or two drinks.
 Alcohol of any amount can cause a relapse, and you can potentially lose all your hard work during recovery.
 For most people who relapse, it can take years to find recovery again, and many never make it back.

 If you’re a recovering alcoholic, it’s best to avoid activities and environments that revolve around alcohol.
 This is especially true during the early months of your sobriety when you are the most vulnerable.

 If you feel as though your social drinking or that of a loved one has lead to alcohol abuse, treatment is available.
-At Gateway Foundation, our evidence-based alcohol addiction programs offer hope and healing.
+At Gateway, our evidence-based alcohol addiction programs offer hope and healing.
 If you would like to learn more, we invite you to contact us today.